Chart Color Schemes

 Camden - Ellis Lane has a typical household mix, with a lower-than-average median household size

 Family households account for 76.1% of all households, including 38.0% couples with children, 27.2% couples without children, and 10.5% single parent families.
-Non-family households constitute the remaining 23.9%, with lone person households at 22.3% and group households comprising 1.6%.
+Non-family households make up the remaining 23.9%, with lone person households at 22.3% and group households comprising 1.6%.
 The median household size is 2.7 people, which is smaller than the Greater Sydney average of 3.0.

 Frequently Asked Questions - Households